carsten-langer/cloud-developer-capstone/README.md

 ## Authentication

 The Postman collection _Udacity Cloud Developer Capstone Project_ is pre-configured to authenticate against the Auth0 service.
-The Auth0 service is preconfigured to allow Auth0, Google or GitHub accounts to use this recipe app.
+The Auth0 service is pre-configured to allow Auth0, Google or GitHub accounts to use this recipe app.
+However, Google would not accept redirected login request from Postman as it considers Postman insecure.
+A real browser-based client could use Google.

 As review please add the given values to the Postman collection variables `auth0_client_id` and `auth0_client_secret`.
 Then on collection level go to _Authorization_, then click _Get New Access Token_ and authenticate with one of the